realA10001986/Time-Circuits-Display/README.md

 _Note that installing the sound-pack requires an [SD card](#sd-card)._

->If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), installing of the sound-pack **from this repository** is required.
-You cannot use CircuitSetup's sound-pack with the firmware available here, or vice versa.
+>A10001986 and CircuitSetup use different sound-packs.
+If you switch from one version to the other, the matching sound-pack must be re-installed.
+[A10001986-releases](https://github.com/realA10001986/Time-Circuits-Display/releases) use "sound-pack-twXX", while [CircuitSetup's](https://github.com/CircuitSetup/Time-Circuits-Display/releases) are named "sound-pack-csXX".

-The first step is to download "install/sound-pack-twXX.zip" and extract it.
+The first step is to extract the zipped sound-pack (which is included in every Release package).
 It contains one file named "TCDA.bin".

 Next, head to the [Config Portal](#the-config-portal), click on *Update*, select the "TCDA.bin" file in the bottom file selector and click on *Upload*.